JohnsonOliyide/employment_dynamics_dashboard/README.md

 CES measures payroll jobs, not unique workers.
 A person with more than one payroll job may be counted more than once.

-## Automation

-The workflow can refresh the data automatically through GitHub Actions.